 An efficient data downlink solution in the range 8.0-8.4 GHz for CubeSat and microsatellite platforms.
 Weighing just 500g and with a low power requirement, the SPACE-SI X-band transmitter enables a broad input voltage range from the bus and provides telemetry data in thermal, current and RF power formats.
 It also features low RF carrier phase noise, and low harmonic and spurious spectral content.

-An advanced transceiver system for X-band communication links with small satellites in LEO.
+Advanced transceiver systems for X-band communication links with small satellites in LEO.
 The mechanical dimensions can fit a 1U CubeSat as well as larger satellites.
 The radio interface and protocol are created according to standard CCSDS protocols and the product is developed in cooperation with TU Berlin.

 The SWIFT-XTS and SWIFT-XTRX by Tethers Unlimited